Life Is Beautiful (Sixx:A.M. song)

-"Life Is Beautiful" is debut single by Los Angeles–based band Sixx:A.M., and lead single from their debut album, The Heroin Diaries Soundtrack.
+"Life Is Beautiful" is debut single by American rock band Sixx:A.M., and lead single from their debut album, The Heroin Diaries Soundtrack.
 The song was written by Nikki Sixx, founding member of both Sixx:A.M. and Mötley Crüe.
 "Life Is Beautiful" quickly gained popularity and reached number two on the U.S. Hot Mainstream Rock Tracks chart and number 25 on the Hot Modern Rock Tracks chart.
-The song is available for download in the Rock Band video games and was used in the promotion of the 2008 horror film One Missed Call.

 Song meaning

 "Life Is Beautiful" is about Sixx's past drug addiction, the difficulties he encountered while addicted, and his realization that "Life Is Beautiful."
 Part of the chorus of the song, "Will you swear on your life, that no one will cry at my funeral", is a quote from Sixx's former roommate and co-lead guitarist from Ratt, Robbin Crosby.
 Years after being turned onto heroin by Sixx, Crosby died from a heroin overdose in 2002.

 Music video

 The music video for the song features band's performance with lyrics and rough hand illustrations scrawled across the screen.
 The drummer in the video is Bones Elias from the bands Heaven Below and Julien-K.